Best Secure Client Portals for Tax Practices in 2026

 Key Benefits of Secure Client Portals

-Beyond compliance, secure client portals deliver measurable operational and business benefits:
+Beyond compliance, secure client portals deliver measurable operational and business benefits.
+The return on investment extends well past regulatory checkboxes.

-- Multi-factor authentication (MFA) prevents unauthorized access even with compromised passwords
+- Multi-factor authentication (MFA) prevents unauthorized access even when client passwords are compromised

-- Automatic document expiration to enforce retention policies
+- Automatic document expiration enforces your retention policies without manual intervention

-- Complete audit logs showing every document access, download, and share event
+- Complete audit logs recording every document access, download, and share event with timestamps and user identification

 Operational Efficiency

-- Automated client reminders reduce time spent chasing missing documents
+- Automated client reminders reduce time spent chasing missing W-2s and 1099s

 - Real-time visibility into which clients have uploaded required documents